bzfisher/bzfisher.github.io/_posts/2014-05-22-the-meta-post.markdown

 ### The Meta Part

 I figured that a good place to start is to probably describe what I used to create this super awesome website.
+This website was bulit using as a statically served website using a static website generator and github pages hosting.
 I built it using **[Jekyll][jekyll]**, a static-site generator created by the wonderful people at [Github] [github] (well, [mostly wonderful][github_trouble]) after consulting with [this website][top_static_gen].
 The decision to go with a static website that an easy one, mostly motivated by a lack of dynamic content and a desire for a speedy website.
 Using a static website generator allowed for an
->blocktest

 [jekyll]:    http://jekyllrb.com
 [github]:    http://github.com